Air filter high energy bills

 Frequently Asked Questions

-Most experts recommend changing your air filter every 1-3 months, depending on factors like how often you use your HVAC system and if you have pets or other indoor air quality concerns.
+Most experts recommend changing your air filter every 1-3 months, depending on factors like home size, number of occupants, and whether you have pets.

 Can a dirty air filter damage my HVAC system?

-Yes, a clogged air filter can put extra strain on your HVAC system, leading to potential breakdowns and reduced lifespan of the equipment over time.
+Yes, a clogged air filter can put additional strain on your HVAC system, leading to decreased efficiency, increased wear and tear, and even system failure over time.

 Connect with certified professionals in your area